-Miyoko’s video stayed with me over the weekend and became a major part of the conversation on my podcast.
-I, too, have been told by leaders or “experts” in the animal rights movement to tone down my messaging; to not use the word vegan and to soften my words when speaking about animals.
+Miyoko’s video stayed with me and became a major part of the conversation on my podcast this weekend.
+I, too, have been told by leaders or “experts” in the animal rights movement to tone down my messaging when speaking about animals, and to specifically avoid using the word vegan.

 What a load of shit.

-Beyond her incredible products, I believe one of the main reasons for Miyoko Schinner’s success is that she’s never apologized for what she believes in, instead using that as a motivating force.
+Beyond her incredible products, I believe one of the main reasons for Miyoko Schinner’s success is that she’s never apologized for what she believes in, instead she uses that as a motivating force.
 She’s real, she’s fearless, and she’s authentic.
-And in today’s social media world, authenticity is everything.
+And in today’s world of fake news, authenticity stands out.

-People can tell a phony in a hot second.
-So, if we’re vegan and vegan for the animals, we should say that.
+People can always tell a phony.
+So, if we’re vegan, and we’re vegan for the animals, we should say that.
 We don’t have to say it in a way that’s confrontational or hostile or angry, but we should be honest.